KarKar1234/react-frontend-dev-portfolio/README.md

-# Welcome to Karl's Portfolio showcasing React, and Javascript
+# Welcome to Karl's Portfolio

-This project is an example that was forked from https://github.com/Dorota1997/react-frontend-dev-portfolio/blob/images/images/portfolio_mockup.png.
+I developed a website consisting of HTML, CSS, JavaScript, React, and JSON to effectively showcase my skills and experience.
+The website features responsive design elements, allowing for seamless navigation across various devices.
+I organized and presented my projects and experiences in an straightforward way, providing details into my capabilities and background.
+I hope you enjoy the website at

 Every part of this website is code which shows how to do the following: